astoycos/API_Practice/README.md

 	Mongo -> user + '_mongo_twitter_db'
 	MySQL -> username + '_mysql_twitter_db'

-**The only erroneous files in the github is a font file for the labels and a Readme **Sources are included in each Module file
+**The only erroneous files in the github is a font file for the label,Readme,demo picture folders, and the demo database dumps
+**Sources are included in each Module file